dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 Footnotes & References
 --------------------------

-.. [#atomfeed] **Atom Feeds** (like RSS Feeds) can be used to allow users to subscribe to updates from a website: http://en.wikipedia.org/wiki/Atom_(standard)
+.. [#atomfeed] **Atom Feeds** (like RSS Feeds) can be used to allow users to subscribe to updates from a website. `Wikipedia Atom Article... <http://en.wikipedia.org/wiki/Atom_(standard)>`_
-.. [#feedreader] A **Feed Reader** is a piece of software (Desktop, Mobile or Web based) that allows users to collect/aggregate and read their Feeds, manage subscriptions and send notifications: http://en.wikipedia.org/wiki/Feed_reader
+.. [#feedreader] A **Feed Reader** is a piece of software (Desktop, Mobile or Web based) that allows users to collect/aggregate and read their Feeds, manage subscriptions and send notifications. `Wikipedia Feed Reader Article... <http://en.wikipedia.org/wiki/Feed_reader>`_
-.. [#gamification] **Gamification** is the use of game thinking and game mechanics in a non-game context in order to engage users and solve problems: http://en.wikipedia.org/wiki/Gamification
+.. [#gamification] **Gamification** is the use of game thinking and game mechanics in a non-game context in order to engage users and solve problems. `Wikipedia Gamification Article... <http://en.wikipedia.org/wiki/Gamification>`_
 .. [#ifttt] **IFTTT** enables you to create and share "recipes" that fit the simple statement: "if this then that".
 The "this" part of a recipe is a trigger.
 Some example triggers are "I’m tagged in a photo on Facebook" or "I check in on Foursquare."
 The "that" part of a recipe is an action.
-Some example actions are "send me a text message" or "create a status message on Facebook.": http://en.wikipedia.org/wiki/IFTTT
+Some example actions are "send me a text message" or "create a status message on Facebook.". `Wikipedia IFTTT Article... <http://en.wikipedia.org/wiki/IFTTT>`_